brand0nM/Pyawaii-Waves-Data/README.md

 ## Results
 <img width="939" alt="Screen Shot 2022-05-15 at 2 30 11 PM" src="https://user-images.githubusercontent.com/79609464/168492642-6c57d3be-2c78-4070-a6e3-3e22382d9c17.png">
-- The average temperature in June is warmer than in December
   - Temperature's in December are less predicatible since the standard deviation is greater
 - In both month's the highest temperature is about the same, but the lowest temperature is lower in December
   - Temperature is more volatile in December since the spread is greater